Fractured Magic: Egil Interlude V

 “That’s something else.
 Don’t call me that.”

 Leandros held his hands up.
 “If you don’t want me to, then I won’t.
-I’m sorry for pushing; I like Roman.
-It’s a good name.”
+I’m sorry for pushing.
+I like Roman; it’s a good name.”

 “Thank you,” Roman said.
 Despite the warning bells chiming in the back of his head, telling him he’d revealed too much, he relaxed.
 Instinct told him Leandros wouldn’t abuse this information.